 - Arrange the butter beans in the base of a large earthenware or baking dish.
 Place carrots on top.

 - Pour over the passata and spread evenly.
 Arrange the onion mixture across the top, then the tomato slices and press the herbs on top.

 - Pour over the vegetable stock, drizzle on the remaining oil and season.
 Bake on the middle shelf for 40 minutes or until the point of a knife or cooking skewer goes through the carrots easily.

 Serve warm, lukewarm or cool with a green salad on the side.
-You can use leftovers as an accompaniment to grilled or baked white fish, or stir into cooked quinoa to make a quick lunch (or packed lunch).
+You can use leftovers as an accompaniment to grilled or baked white fish.
+Or (provided you’re not on SC Diet) stir into cooked quinoa to make a quick lunch (or packed lunch).

 Why this is good for you: